 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 4 / 4

 The president is directly elected for a four-year term and can seek a nonconsecutive second term.
 Presidential candidates must win 40 percent of the vote to avoid a runoff.
-In 2014, Luis Guillermo Solís of the Citizen Action Party (PAC) was elected president in the second round of voting.
-Solís faced Johnny Araya of the National Liberation Party (PLN) in the runoff, and proceeded to win 78 percent of the vote.
-The election was considered credible by international election observers, including the Organization of American States (OAS).
+In April 2018, Carlos Alvarado Quesada of the governing PAC was elected president in the second round of voting.
+Alvarado faced Fabricio Alvarado Muñoz of the evangelical National Restoration Party (PRN) in the runoff and won decisively, with over 60 percent of the vote.
+Both rounds of voting were deemed credible by international observers.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 4 / 4

 Elections for the 57-seat unicameral Legislative Assembly occur every four years, and deputies are elected by proportional representation.
 Deputies may not run for two consecutive terms, but may run again after skipping a term.
-In the 2014 legislative elections, the PLN won the most seats, followed by the PAC.
-Legislative elections were held concurrently with the presidential election and were deemed credible by international observers.
+In the February 2018 legislative elections, which were held concurrently with the first round of the presidential poll, no party came close to winning a majority.
+The PAC took 10 seats, the PRN won 14, and the National Liberation Party (PLN), historically one of the most powerful parties in Costa Rican politics, won 17 seats.
+As with the presidential election, the legislative elections were deemed credible by international observers.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 4 / 4

 A special chamber of the Supreme Court appoints the independent national election commission, the Supreme Electoral Tribunal (TSE), which is responsible for administering elections.
 The TSE carries out its functions impartially and the electoral framework is fair.

 B. POLITICAL PLURALISM AND PARTICIPATION: 15 / 16